madskjeldgaard/exformal-website-source/content/releases/mads-kjeldgaard-empty-cloud.md

 # -------------- METADATA ----------------------

 # About the release (short text, a few paragraphs)
-releaseabout = "An enormous cycle of minimalist, ambient background music composed in 48 parts, spanning 12 hours, taking you on a peaceful stroll around the circle of fifths."
+description = "An enormous cycle of minimalist, ambient background music composed in 48 parts, spanning 12 hours, taking you on a peaceful stroll around the circle of fifths."

 # Catalogue text (1-2 lines)
 releasecattext = "12 hours, 15 minutes and 7 seconds of minimalist background music.
 And a bag of tea."